mhasanmhasan/from-bash-to-go-part-ii/README.md

 ## Optional parameter

 Here's another pattern for having both a default value and being able to change it if needed.
-It's based on a function type - yeah, in Go we can define a custom function type.
+It's based on a function type - yeah, in Go we can define a custom type that is a function.

 The `option` type below is a function with specific signature.
 And we define the `NewCounter` function to use the `option` type for its parameters.
 There can be zero or more of such parameters.
 This is called a variadic parameter and it's denoted by the `...` syntax: